License Summary FAQ

 - You can cancel Reservation orders within 72 hours of the usage date (weekends and holidays included).

-- Reservation can be done if the Enrolment has expired or in the last month before the enrolment will expire.
+- Reservations cannot be placed if the enrollment has expired or in the last month before the enrollment will expire.
 Consult your Microsoft Reseller about ordering options instead.

 How do I Make a License Reservation order